boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 ![Resize card](/static/assets/visualizing-data/visualization-widgets/images/kpi-card/resizing-widget.png)

-3. Click the `properties` button as shown in the following image.
+3. Click the `properties` button as shown in the image.

 ![ASSIGN DATA](/static/assets/visualizing-data/visualization-widgets/images/designerpropertiesbutton.png)

-4. Now, the `properties pane` opens.
+4. The `properties pane` will now open.

 ![Properties pane](/static/assets/visualizing-data/visualization-widgets/images/kpi-card/properties-pane.png)

 5. Click `ASSIGN DATA`.
-The data pane will be opened with the  list of available `measures` and `dimensions` from the added data sources.
+The data pane will open with the list of available `measures` and `dimensions` from the added data sources.

 ![Assign data click](/static/assets/visualizing-data/visualization-widgets/images/kpi-card/assign-data-tab.png)

 ### Actual value

 Drag the required field into the `Actual Values` section.

 ![Configure actual value](/static/assets/visualizing-data/visualization-widgets/images/kpi-card/configure-actual-value.png)

-You can change the `aggregation type`, `filter`, and `format` the data using the options provided in the settings menu.
+You can adjust` aggregation type`, `filter`, and `format` the data using options in the settings menu.
 To open the `settings` menu, click the `settings` icon.

 ![Settings menu](/static/assets/visualizing-data/visualization-widgets/images/kpi-card/settings-menu.png)